Peter Upton's |

 shown with the 1949-50 style of box lid.

-retread of the previous brochures, it is important because it includes the
+retread of the previous brochure, it is important because it included the

 "Super Seniors" set.
 This edition (not illustrated) was a deluxe set featuring